AliyahMillan/PythonCrashCourse2ndEdition/README.md

 CPSC-223P Section 1/Section 2
 8 September 2021
 """
-#Done with help with Professor Graham
+#Done with help from Professor Graham
 MAX_PRIMES = 1000
 primes = list(x for x in range(2, MAX_PRIMES+1))
 for current_prime in primes: